activeadmin-plugins/active_admin_import/README.md

-#Example of importing to mediate table with insert select operation after import completion
+#Example2 of importing to mediate table with insert select operation after import completion

 This config allows to replace data without downtime